CPTED Office Building Security Checklist

 - Visitor Management Software should be installed to document any and all types of visitors to a facility.

 - Require your visitors to wear visitor badges while on the property.
+Make those visitor badges extra secure by using self-expiring visitor badges that change color overnight to prevent reuse.

 - Don’t leave building guests unsupervised.